Jonathan Martin

 Jonathan loved languages, especially Latin, and studied all religions, with particular fondness for Buddhism.
 From his mid-20s on, he dedicated himself to practicing kung fu with his favorite teacher, Sifu Hannibal.

 Jonathan was especially passionate about harm reduction policy.
-He touched the lives of people worldwide as a volunteer, moderating a forum at bluelight.org and working with Points of Distribution (POD), a harm reduction organization in San Francisco focused on minimizing adverse health outcomes to people with substance use disorders.
+He touched the lives of people worldwide as a volunteer, moderating a forum at bluelight.org.
+In San Francisco, Jonathan worked with Points of Distribution (POD), a harm reduction organization focused on minimizing adverse health outcomes for people with substance use disorders.
 When Jonathan was doing well himself, this was where his focus lay.

 Everyone who knew Jonathan knew very well that he struggled with addiction from his teen years on.
 Shortly after his 40th birthday, Jonathan reached what could have been a turning point.
 He decided for the first time that he wanted to seek treatment.